-The key investment during the year was for a national programme across Israeli universities to support the purchase of equipment - and, in particular, equipment that will support research in the broad area of metabolomics.
-Metabolomics is the large scale study of countless small molecules, collectively known as metabolites, and has wide-ranging practical applications across the life sciences.
+The key investment during the year was for a national programme across Israeli universities to support the purchase of equipment - and, in particular, equipment that will underpin research in the broad area of molecular engineering.
+Molecular engineering can be defined as the application of molecular-level science of highly complex materials and material systems with specific functions for the design of advanced devices, processes and technologies.

-The programme followed the existing successful pattern of the Trust's funding in Israel with the Advisory Committee in Israel forming a specialist sub-committee (chaired by Professor Yossi Yarden) for the purpose.
-A prerequisite for much contemporary top quality science - in Israel, as elsewhere is access to cutting edge (often highly expensive) equipment.
+The programme followed the existing successful pattern of the Trust's funding in Israel with the Advisory Committee in Israel forming a specialist sub-committee for the purpose.
+A prerequisite for much contemporary top-quality science - in Israel, as elsewhere - is access to cutting edge (often highly expensive) equipment.
 Perversely, finding support for equipment is often the most challenging part of the funding ecosystem.
 The Trust's strategy continues to be one of funding around a national research theme across multiple institutions and focussed on specialist equipment.
 Awards were made in partnership with the Wolfson Foundation.